Skip to main content

 Appendix: Accessing AutoMQ Across VPCs

-1. Locate the Private Zone Id used by AutoMQ.
+1. Find the Private Hosted Zone ID.

 aws route53 create-vpc-association-authorization --hosted-zone-id XXXXX --vpc VPCRegion=XXXX,VPCId=vpc-b